andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 Accordingly, I’ve [created a ReceiptLoader][6] that finds the receipt on the file system and loads it into memory.

-As of the last entry in this series of guides, I&#8217;ve also [got a `ReceiptExtractor`][7] to extract the receipt contents from its PKCS #7 container.
+As of the last entry in this series of guides, I've also [got a `ReceiptExtractor`][7] to extract the receipt contents from its PKCS #7 container.

 If a validation step ever fails along the way, I’ve decided to take advantage of Swift’s error throwing features to clearly describe what failed.
 So far, there’s only two cases: